-Many organizations don’t always start with a culture of product management.
-Sometimes there are unclear definitions and undetermined boundaries on who are product managers and what it actually takes to manage products.
+Many organizations don’t start with a culture of product management.
+Sometimes there are unclear definitions of what it actually takes to manage products.
 How can PMs bring the fluidity of product processes to their companies?
-Metron Aviation Product Leader Marcus Lowther shares what it takes to transition to a product management culture in an established industry.
+In this episode, Product Talk host and ALTR Product Lead, Neha Shah, interviews Metron Aviation Product Leader Marcus Lowther to discuss what it takes to transition to a product management culture in an established industry.

 On Product Management in the Aviation Industry

 Marcus became interested in aviation while in middle school.
-With a background as a mechanical and aerospace engineer, he saw how slow the process could be to create great products and wanted to help fix it by creating a product management culture within the aviation industry.
+He saw how slow the process was to create great products.
+He wanted to help fix it by creating a product management culture within the aviation industry.

-“One of the constant challenges with aviation, and maybe a little bit less so when we get into unmanned aircraft, but thinking about transportation in general, anytime you get into a car, there’s a chance that you’re going to have an accident.
+“The constant challenge with aviation is there’s a chance that you’re going to have an accident.
 It’s just part of something that we’ve unfortunately come to accept.
-But on a per-trip basis, aviation is almost 100 times safer by the number of fatalities per accident than ground transportation.
+But, on a per-trip basis, aviation is almost 100 times safer in the number of fatalities per accident than ground transportation.

 This is by design.
-Any crash, whether fatal or not, gets lots of press, people react … It’s scary.
-You’re in a giant tube 1000s of feet in the air.
-You don’t want anything to go wrong.
-So the hardest part about aviation is that you have that background of safety is paramount.
-To build features on top of that just takes longer, you have to have a little bit more checks in place.
-So that the air traffic control side can’t be sacrificed for the air traffic management side.
+Crashes, whether fatal or not, get lots of press, and people react.
+It’s scary.
+They are in a giant tube 1000s of feet in the air, and you don’t want anything to go wrong.
+So, the hardest part about aviation is that you have that background of safety is paramount.
+Building features on top of that takes longer.
+You have to have a little bit more checks in place.
+The air traffic control side can’t be sacrificed for the air traffic management side.

 On Product Management vs. Project Management

 Within the aviation industry, there are a lot of projects where companies place bids to do something for the government or another industry.
-This is different from product builds, where companies develop a concept and work fluidly on it to bring to market.
-Marcus discusses the difference between the two and how the industry is trying to shift to more product-focused.
+This is different from product builds.
+Marcus discussed the difference between the two, and how the industry is trying to shift to more product-focused.

-[Product processes is] something that we struggle with day-to-day and we’re in the process of formally transitioning to a product company, which means DevOps and daily releases and just a lot more fluidity in how we release our products.
-The balance between product and project comes from the input on how those requirements for what you’re building gets set from a product standpoint, influencing that product process however you can early on so then when the project gets awarded, you’re just off marching to what you initially wanted to build.”
+[Product processes is] something that we struggle with day-to-day, and we’re in the process of formally transitioning to a product company.
+This means DevOps, daily releases, and just a lot more fluidity in how we release our products.
+The balance between product and project comes from the input on how those requirements for what you’re building get set from a product standpoint.
+If you influence the product process early on, you can avoid problems later.”

 On Representation and Diversity In Tech

-Marcus and host Neha also discussed diversity in tech, as the industry has been called out more recently for not having wholesome, diverse representation.
+Marcus and host Neha also discussed diversity in tech.
+The industry has been called out more recently for not having wholesome, diverse representation.

 “The biggest thing is to make it clear that you’re knowledgeable and you belong.
-It took me a little while to feel like that was something I could live up to, even though I had been in school forever and had the technical background, but to really just own it and say, like, ‘I’m here, I’m just as qualified, if not more qualified than other people in the room.’
-Then just to not be shy about if someone isn’t having their voice heard or side comments about a race or gender topic to chime in and say something for the people who are in the room.”
+It took me a little while to feel like that was something I could live up to.
+I needed to own it, and say ‘I’m here, I’m just as qualified, if not more qualified than other people in the room.’